 This course focuses on writing skills for professional situations, including conventional formats for letters, memos, and formal reports.
 Also looks at use of conventional structures for typical documents such as brochures, résumés, and proposals.
 Emphasis on peer critique, editing, and revision.
-Prerequisite: Successful completion of four credits of FYS or other general education writing competency course (L02).
+Prerequisite: Successful completion of four credits of FYS or other general education writing competency course (LO2).
 May be writing intensive.
 Alternate years.
 Words at Work category.

 ENGL 270.
 Literary Form and Interpretation.
 4 credits.
+(LO2, LO10)

 Provides an in-depth exploration of two literary genres and introduces students to reading and writing practices in the field of English Studies, including close reading and analytical skills, materials and methods of research, critical approaches to literature, and, through practice, the creative process in at least one literary genre.
-Prerequisite: ENGL 180 or ENGL 190.
+Prerequisite: ENGL 180 or ENGL 190 or sophomore standing.
 Every semester.

 ENGL 280.
 British Literary Genealogies.
 4 credits.
+(LO2, LO5G)

 A thematic study of British and World Anglophone literature covering at least three literary periods, including study of pre-1800 literature.
-Prerequisite: ENGL 180 or ENGL 190.
+Prerequisite: ENGL 180 or ENGL 190 or ENGL 270 or sophomore standing.
 Every year.